 \subsection{Pendulum-type systems}

-Consider free flat motion of a system obtained from the triple pendulum by moving the fixing points of the next segment along the previous one (fig. \ref{gen3pen}).
-We shall call such objects pendulum-type system.
+Consider the free flat motion of a system obtained from the triple pendulum by moving the fixing points of the next segment along the previous one (figure \ref{gen3pen}).
+We shall call such objects pendulum-type systems.
 In particular they describe the motion of a physical pendulum, i.e. rigid bodies fixed between themselves.

-The configuration of this system is described by two dimensional vectors $\mathbf{r_i}$ and velocities $\mathbf{v_i}$ ($i=1, 2, 3$) with the following constraints:
+The configuration of this system is described by two-dimensional vectors $\mathbf{r_i}$ and velocities $\mathbf{v_i}$ ($i=1, 2, 3$) with the following constraints:

 the point $ \mathbf{r_0}$ is fixed.
-The parameters $\varepsilon_i$ characterize linearly the fixing point of the $(i+1)$-st segment to the $i$-th one: $\varepsilon_i = 1$ corresponds to fixing at the endpoint (like in the multiple pendulum), $\varepsilon_i = 0$ -- to the fixed point (like two non-interecting pendula with the same fixed point).
+The parameters $\varepsilon_i$ characterize linearly the fixing point of the $(i+1)$-st segment to the $i$-th one: $\varepsilon_i = 1$ corresponds to fixing at the endpoint (like in the multiple pendulum), $\varepsilon_i = 0$ -- to the fixed point (like two non-interacting pendula with the same fixed point).

-\textbf{Integrability.} Note that for $\varepsilon_1 = \varepsilon_2 = 1$ we obtain the non-integrable case of the triple pendulum studied before.
+Note that for $\varepsilon_1 = \varepsilon_2 = 1$ we obtain the non-integrable case of the triple pendulum studied before.
 For $\varepsilon_1 = 0$ and any $\varepsilon_2$ the system decouples to non-interacting simple pendulum and a double pendulum-type system, and becomes obviously integrable.
 And in the particular case when both $\varepsilon_1 = \varepsilon_2 = 0$, it decouples to three non-interacting simple pendula.
 For other values of $\varepsilon_i$ we will be again interested in the existence of a sufficient number of independent first integrals.